-Cordless electric string trimmers are a terrifically green and convenient alternative to gas-powered string trimmers.
+Want to stop filling up on fuel?
+Cordless electric string trimmers are a convenient and eco-friendly alternative to gas-powered string trimmers.

-New battery technology has made these weed whackers more popular than ever, often featuring enough battery life to finish the same jobs that a gas trimmer can.
+New battery technology has made cordless weed whackers more popular than ever.
+In fact, some have enough battery life to finish the same jobs that a gas trimmer can.

-Rechargeable batteries for lawn tools have improved so much that they now last as long as a tank of gas.
-If you'll be doing large projects, consider a backup battery so you won't have to wait for the battery to recharge should you run out before you're done.
+Lithium-ion batteries have become the standard, but both types provide power for your yardwork tasks.
+However, if you'll be working on large projects, consider a backup battery so you won't have to wait for one battery to recharge should you run out or power before you're done.

 And remember that the battery only drains when you're squeezing the trigger.
 Only run the trimmer when you're trimming, and the battery lasts even longer.

-Ni-Cad battery-powered string trimmers are generally the least expensive cordless models.
-Ni-Cad batteries are relatively heavy, and you will see a noticeable drop-off in power and performance as the battery runs down to the end of its charge.
+Ni-Cad batteries are still available, but they represent an older form of battery technology.
+They're relatively heavy, and you will see a noticeable drop-off in power and performance as a Ni-Cad battery runs down to the end of its charge.

-Many models feature a telescoping shaft, meaning you can make the shaft as short or long as you need to comfortably trim.
+Many straight shaft models feature a telescoping shaft, which allows you to make the shaft as short or long as you need to work comfortably.

-Some cordless string trimmer models are a 2-In-1 style, meaning you can use them for multiple purposes.
+Some cordless string trimmer models have two-in-one capability, meaning you can use them for multiple purposes.

-Use it as a string trimmer, or turn the pivoting cutting head to use as a grass edger.
+Then, if you want to trim the edges along your driveway or sidewalk, you can turn the pivoting cutting head to use your tool as a grass edger.